Timothy Manning

-Timothy Finbar Manning (Irish: Tadhg Ó Mongáin) (November 15, 1909 – June 23, 1989) was an Irish Catholic prelate who served as Archbishop of Los Angeles from 1970 to 1985.
+Timothy Finbar Manning (Irish: Tadhg Ó Mongáin; November 15, 1909 – June 23, 1989) was an Irish-born Catholic prelate who served as Archbishop of Los Angeles from 1970 to 1985.
 He was elevated to the cardinalate in 1973.
+Manning previously served as Coadjutor Archbishop of Los Angeles from 1969 to 1970, as Bishop of Fresno from 1967 to 1969 and as an Auxiliary Bishop of Los Angeles from 1946 to 1967.

-Early life and ministry
+Early life

-Timothy Manning was born in Ballingeary, Ireland, to Cornelius and Margaret (née Cronin) Manning.
-Originally attending Mungret College in Limerick, he followed a call for priests in the United States and entered St. Patrick Seminary in Menlo Park, California, in 1928.
-Manning was ordained on June 16, 1934, and then furthered his studies at the Pontifical Gregorian University in Rome, obtaining his doctorate in canon law in 1938.
+Timothy Manning was born on November 15, 1909, in Ballingeary, Ireland, to Cornelius and Margaret (née Cronin) Manning.
+While attending Mungret College in Limerick, he was recruited to finish his seminary studies in the United States.
+He entered St. Patrick Seminary in Menlo Park, California, in 1928.

+Priesthood

+Manning was ordained into the priesthood for the Diocese of Los Angeles-San Diego at the Cathedral of Saint Vibiana in Los Angeles on June 16, 1934, by Bishop John Joseph Cantwell, The diocese then sent Manning to Rome to further his studies at the Pontifical Gregorian University, obtaining a Doctor of Canon Law in 1938.

-Upon his return to the States, he did pastoral work in the Archdiocese of Los Angeles, also serving as secretary to Archbishop John Joseph Cantwell from 1938 to 1946.
-Manning was raised to the rank of Privy Chamberlain of His Holiness on April 15, 1943, and later Domestic Prelate of His Holiness on November 17, 1945.
-He became chancellor for the Archdiocese on March 19, 1946.
+Upon his return to California in 1938, the diocese, which was now known as the Archdiocese of Los Angeles, assigned him to pastoral work in parishes.
+Cantwell named Manning as his personal secretary that same year.
+The Vatican elevated Manning to the rank of privy chamberlain in 1943 and domestic prelate in 1945.
+He became chancellor for the archdiocese in 1946.

 Episcopal career

+Auxiliary Bishop of Los Angeles
-On August 3, 1946, Manning was appointed Auxiliary Bishop of Los Angeles and Titular Bishop of Lesvi by Pope Pius XII.
-He received his episcopal consecration on the following October 15 from Bishop Joseph Thomas McGucken, with Bishops James Edward Walsh, MM, and Thomas Arthur Connolly serving as co-consecrators.

-He became vicar general of the Archdiocese on November 29, 1955, and attended the Second Vatican Council from 1962 to 1965.
+On August 3, 1946, Manning was appointed auxiliary bishop of Los Angeles and titular bishop of Lesvi by Pope Pius XII.
+He received his episcopal consecration on October 15, 1946, from Bishop Joseph Thomas McGucken, with Bishops James Edward Walsh and Thomas Arthur Connolly serving as co-consecrators.
+Manning was appointed vicar general of the archdiocese in 1955.
+He attended the Second Vatican Council in Rome from 1962 to 1965.

 Bishop of Fresno

-Manning was named the first Bishop of Fresno on October 16, 1967.
-During his tenure, he supported the organization of a labor union for Central Valley farm workers, and sought to help wine producers and grape pickers reconcile their differences.
+Manning was named the first bishop of Fresno on October 16, 1967, by Pope Paul IV.
+During his tenure, he supported the organization of a labor union for farm workers in the Central Valley of California.
+He sought to reconcile differences between the wine producers and grape pickers.